srujeeth87/Devops_Assignment_Aqua/README.md

 - Run health check
 - Cleanup in post stage

-Jenkins agent should have below:
+Jenkins agent should have :
   - the Docker to be installed
  - and use valid Docker Hub credentials via withCredentials in Manage Jenkins Field